Rotator cuff tear: Risk factors

 Epidemiological studies strongly support a relationship between age and cuff tear prevalence, with the most common cause being age-related degeneration and, less frequently, sports injuries or trauma.

-Those most prone to failed rotator cuff syndrome are people 65 years of age or older; and those with large, sustained tears.
-Smokers, people with diabetes, individuals with muscle atrophy or fatty infiltration, and those who do not follow postoperative-care recommendations also are at greater risk.
+Those most prone to failed rotator cuff syndrome are people 65 years of age or older and those with large, sustained tears.
+Smokers, people with diabetes, individuals with muscle atrophy or fatty infiltration, and those who do not follow postoperative-care recommendations are also at greater risk.
 In a 2008 study the frequency of such tears increased from 13% in the youngest group (aged 50–59 y) to 20% (aged 60–69 y), 31% (aged 70–79 y), and 51% in the oldest group (aged 80–89 y).

-Some risk factors, such as increased age and height, cannot be changed.
+Some risk factors, such as age and height, cannot be changed.
 Increased body mass index is also associated with tearing.
 Recurrent lifting and overhead motions are at risk for rotator cuff injury as well.
 This includes jobs that involve repetitive overhead work, such as carpenters, painters, custodians, and servers.
 People who play sports that involve overhead motions, such as swimming, water polo, volleyball, baseball, and tennis, and American football quarterbacks are at a greater risk of experiencing a rotator cuff tear.
-Striking-based combat sports, such as boxing, also account for severe rotator cuff injuries in competitors, typically when their punches miss the target, or overusing the shoulder by throwing an excessively large number of punches.
+Striking-based combat sports, such as boxing, also account for severe rotator cuff injuries in competitors, typically, when their punches miss the target, or overuse the shoulder by throwing an excessively large number of punches.
 Certain track-and-field activities, such as shot put and javelin throw are also of considerable risk, especially when athletes perform outdoors under cold weather conditions or neglect warming-up procedures; proper warm-up of the throwing and/or swinging arm can help reduce the stress on the musculature of the shoulder girdle.
 Corticosteroid injections around the tendons increase the risk of tendon tear and delay tendon healing.

 Mechanisms of injury

 The shoulder is a complex mechanism involving bones, ligaments, joints, muscles, and tendons.

 The two main causes are acute injury or chronic and cumulative degeneration of the shoulder joint.
-Mechanisms can be extrinsic, intrinsic or a combination of both.
+Mechanisms can be extrinsic, intrinsic, or a combination of both.

 The cuff is responsible for stabilizing the glenohumeral joint to allow abduction and rotation of the humerus.
 When trauma occurs, these functions can be compromised.
 Because individuals are dependent on the shoulder for many activities, overuse can lead to tears, with the vast majority being in the supraspinatus tendon.

-The role of the supraspinatus is to resist downward motion, both while the shoulder is relaxed and carrying weight.
+The role of the supraspinatus is to resist downward motion, both while the shoulder is relaxed and while carrying weight.
 Supraspinatus tears usually occurs at its insertion on the humeral head at the greater tubercle.
 Though the supraspinatus is the most commonly injured tendon in the rotator cuff, the other three can also be injured at the same time.